lisaev1/ansible-playbooks/hylafax-enterprise/README.md

 ansible_user=root
 ansible_ssh_private_key_file=ssh/ansible-admin.key
 ```
 Per this file, Ansible would execute all tasks as root using SSH key in `ssh/ansible-admin.key`.
-If this is inappropriate, please modify this file accordingly.
+If such setup is inappropriate for your environment, please
+modify `inventory.ini` accordingly.

 Second, execute the playbook as
 ```